Kendall Jenner Flashes Plenty Of Skin, Leaves Little To The Imagination In Lingerie Photo

 The last Victoria’s Secret Show that Kendall Jenner participated in before this year was back in 2016.
 The 2016 show was held in Paris, and for that gig, Kendall got to play the part of a fierce bird of paradise with bright plumage.
 The outfit was all about turquoise and flaming reds, and the model wore the wildly-themed lingerie with panache.

 Kendall Jenner was the highest-paid model in 2017, making a cool $22 million.
 According to Forbes, she attained that milestone in part because of her “Instagram account that lets her disseminate advertisements to 85 million followers.”
-She was able to tally a monetary best in her career in 2017 from lucrative deals she made with La Perla, Adidas and Estée Lauder, to name a few.
-Her paychecks from the Kardashian’s reality TV show, social media endorsements and the clothing line that she partners with her sister Kylie on also add to her modeling earnings.
+She was able to tally a monetary best in her career in 2017 from lucrative deals she made with La Perla, Adidas, and Estée Lauder, to name a few.
+Her paychecks from the Kardashian’s reality TV show, social media endorsements, and the clothing line that she partners with her sister, Kylie, on also add to her modeling earnings.